CGCL-codes/BIVBench/README.md

 - *train_protect_model.py*: Trains a neural network to be protected.
 - *train_tampered_model.py*: runs basic tampering attacks on a pre-trained model.
-- *backdoor_attack/main.py*: Runs data poisoning based attacks on a pre-trained model.
+- *backdoor_attack/main.py*: Runs data poisoning-based attacks on a pre-trained model.
 - *data_removal/Unlearning.py*: Runs an unlearning attack on a pre-trained model.
 - *data_removal/Online_learning.py*: Runs an online learning attack on a pre-trained model.

 We use the [mlconfig](https://github.com/narumiruna/mlconfig) library to pass configuration hyperparameters to each script.
-Configuration files used in our paper for CIFAR-10 and ImageNet can be found in the ``configs/`` directory.
+Examples of configuration files for CIFAR-10, GTSRB, MNIST, and ImageNet can be found in the ``configs/`` directory.
 Configuration files store **all hyperparameters** needed to reproduce an experiment.

 ### Step 1: Configuring your protect model